EmilyShepherd/kiOS/README.md

 attack vector as malicious scripts will not work on the host system - to attack kiOS, you'd need to get a binary into the system.

-The host's root filesystem is ephemeral - it only lives in RAM and is mounted as readonly, making injecting malicious binaries at runtime much harder for would-be attackers. kiOS' boot partition, which is just used at runtime for kernel modules, is also mounted as read only.
+The host's root filesystem is ephemeral - it only lives in RAM and most mounts are restrictive, making injecting malicious binaries at runtime much harder for would-be attackers.

 Finally, kiOS' simplicity makes hiding malicious binaries much harder, even if you were able to circumvent the protections above. kiOS